Please ensure Javascript is enabled for purposes of website accessibility

 Finding stocks that pay steady dividends is a great way to invest if you want to reduce risk, particularly if you can be confident that the dividends will not only continue but increase over time.

-Many investors like to invest in Dividend Aristocrats, which are big old safe dividend-paying companies like Johnson & Johnson (JNJ), but Cabot Dividend Investor does even better by investing in the younger, faster-growing companies that are likely to become Dividend Aristocrats in the future.
+Many investors like to invest in Dividend Aristocrats, which are big old safe dividend-paying companies like Johnson & Johnson (JNJ), but Cabot Dividend Investor does even better by investing in the higher-paying companies that are maximizing income generation for their investors.

 To identify the best dividend-paying stocks, you need to consider the numbers first, particularly the company’s income statement and balance sheet.
 The business story has less weight and the chart has the least weight of all.

-Properly selected, a dividend-paying stock has very low risk and substantial upside potential, particularly over the long term.
+Properly selected, a dividend-paying stock has lower risk and substantial upside potential, particularly over the long term.

 Conclusion

 There is no one best way to pick good stocks to invest in.
 You need to find the systems that are best for you, weighing your appetite for growth vs. your tolerance for risk while considering using dividends to offset both.
-Whatever systems you settle on for finding good stocks to invest in, Cabot can help you implement them by providing expert advice you can trust on a regular basis, from the moment you buy a stock to the moment you sell it for a big profit.
+Whatever systems you settle on for finding good stocks to invest in, Cabot can help you implement them by providing expert advice you can trust on a regular basis, from the moment you buy a stock to the moment you sell it and at every point in between.